What is a Boiler?

 Typically, boilers are categorized into different types based on their fuel type, working pressure and temperature, size and capacity, draft method, and whether or not they condense the water vapor in the combustion gases.
 Sometimes boilers are described by some by their key components, such as heat exchanger materials or tube design.

 The two main types of boilers are Firetube and Watertube boilers.
 In the former, the Firetube boiler, combustion hot gases flow through a system of tubes surrounded by water.
 In the latter, the Watertube boiler, water flows in the inside of the tubes, and the combustion hot gases flow around the outside of the tubes.

-Contact Pond's Plumbing, Heating and Air Conditioning to speak with a knowledgeable technician on the best type of boiler for your home in Park City, UT.
+Contact Pond's Plumbing, Heating and Air Conditioning to speak with a knowledgeable technician on the best type of boiler for your home in Centerville, UT.

 As mentioned above, boilers have some wonderful advantages (long life, highly effective, high heat efficiency), but they do need to be maintained on a regular basis to keep these advantages.
 If neglected, boilers’ repairs can be costly and fuel bills can add up quickly.
 If you currently have a boiler and it's been awhile since you’ve had maintenance performed on it, or if you’re thinking of installing a boiler, call Pond's Plumbing, Heating and Air Conditioning.
 Our technicians would be happy to help you and answer any questions you may have.